partha101/mysite/README.md

 ## Project installation guide

-* Make sure you have python and pip installed on the directory you are working.
+* Run `python --version` to check if you have python installed.
+If yes make sure you have python 3 installed.
+If not install python.
+Download python from [here](https://www.python.org/downloads/).
+* Run `pip --version` to check if you have pip installed.
+If not install pip from [here](https://pip.pypa.io/en/stable/installation/).

 * Create a virtual environment in the directory you want to work on.
 [Here](https://docs.python.org/3/tutorial/venv.html) is a tutorial on how to use python venv to create virutal environments.
 * Now make a folder for your spatial project inside your current directory.
 * Clone the repository using the command (make sure you have git installed):

 > `git clone https://github.com/partha101/mysite.git`

 * Run the following pip command to install the required packages